Environmental Sciences Majors Newsletter

 UNDERGRADUATE RESEARCH

-There are a number of ways majors can gain research experience, including participation in the various programs listed below:
+There are several ways majors can gain research experience, including participation in the various programs listed below:

 Distinguished Majors Program

 If you expect to have an overall GPA of at least 3.4 upon graduation and are interested in doing a significant research project of your own, you should seriously consider this program.
-It is usually a 2- or 3-semester effort that involves working with a faculty member of your choice, developing a research proposal, doing the research and presenting it to a forum of peers and faculty.
-Please see the faculty member with whom you would like to work and explore the program with them, or contact Mr. Tom Smith, DMP Director to discuss research.
+It is usually a 2- or 3-semester effort that involves working with a faculty member of your choice, developing a research proposal, doing the research, and presenting it to a forum of peers and faculty.
+Please see the faculty members with whom you would like to work and explore the program with them, or contact Mr. Bob Davis, DMP Director, to discuss research.

 Senior Thesis Program